SkolElev/space-titanic/README.md

 However Netbeans and other IDEs also work just fine.

 # Our Goal
 Well, our project is about creating a multiplayer game.
-Whether we succeed or fail along the way in achieving our goal, does not matter.
+Whether we succeed or fail in achieving our goal depends on us.